-Explain any unchecked boxes for facilities questions: This room is for individual and
+Explain any unchecked boxes for facilities questions: This room is for individual and small group instruction.
+The maximum instructional group is 6.

-Location/Building Grade Building Type Support Service Type Age Range Caseload FTE Warren Area Elementary Center An Elementary School Building A building in which General Education programs are operated Itinerant Speech and Language Support 5 to 12 65
+Location/Building Grade Building Type Support Service Type Age Range Caseload FTE Warren Area Elementary Center An Elementary School Building A building in which General Education programs are operated Itinerant Speech and Language Support 5 to 12 65 1